-Pedro Nuno Santos, Minister for Infrastructure and Housing in Portugal, the country holding the rotating presidency of the EU Council in the first semester of 2021, said: “Getting rid of roaming fees in 2017 was without a doubt one of the most eagerly awaited and popular decisions the EU in the digital area – for that matter, in almost any area.
+Pedro Nuno Santos, Minister for Infrastructure and Housing in Portugal, the country holding the rotating presidency of the EU Council, said: “Getting rid of roaming fees in 2017 was without a doubt one of the most eagerly awaited and popular decisions the EU in the digital area – for that matter, in almost any area.
 It would be unthinkable for ‘roam like at home’ to come to an end”.

 The return of roaming charges for the UK

 Meanwhile, following the UK withdrawal from the EU, some mobile phone operators have started to reintroduce roaming charges.

 In the UK, EE will charge £2 per day when using the mobile in 47 European locations (except for Ireland).
 The new plan will only apply from 1 January 2022 to contracts signed or upgraded after 7 July 2021, otherwise current fees continue as normal.
 Alternatively, there is the option to pay £10 to roam abroad for a month.